TENT: A Declarative Slice Spraying Engine for Performant and Resilient Data Movement in Disaggregated LLM Serving: Execution Pipeline

 \subsection{Phase 2: Telemetry-Driven Slice Spraying}

-The second phase tackles the state-blind striping problem (\S\ref{sec:study-2}).
-Given the transport plan produced by the previous phase, \projectname decomposes large transfers into fine-grained slices and schedules each slice across the feasible NICs and device fabrics.
-Rather than hashing or round-robin placement, \projectname schedules each slice to the rail expected to complete it fastest based on live telemetry.
+While the previous phase determines the logical route, the second phase focuses on physical execution efficiency. \projectname decomposes large transfers into fine-grained slices and schedules each slice to the rail expected to complete it fastest based on live telemetry.

-\textbf{Slice Decomposition.} For elephant flows, the payload is split into slices with a configurable minimum size (64 KB by default).
-The granularity is small enough that no single slice holds a rail for long, which helps reduce head-of-line blocking, yet large enough to amortize the enqueue and completion costs.
-For extremely large requests, we also cap the total number of slices to bound control-plane overhead.
-Each slice is issued as an independent work request that writes directly to its final destination offset, so slices from the same transfer may complete in any order without requiring CPU-side reordering.
+\paragraph{Slice Decomposition.} For large requests, payloads are partitioned into slices with a minimum size of 64~KB.
+This granularity is a calculated trade-off: it is small enough to mitigate HoL blocking on congested rails, yet large enough to amortize the CPU overhead of doorbell rings and polling.
+Each slice may be issued as an independent work request that writes directly to its final destination offset, enabling out-of-order completion without CPU-side reordering.

-\textbf{Scheduling.} \projectname uses a predictive cost model to estimate the completion time of a slice on any given device, as described in Algorithm~\ref{alg:predict-feedback}.
-For a candidate device $d$, we estimate the completion time $\hat{t}_d$ for a slice of length $L$ using a linear model:
+\textbf{Predictive Cost Modeling.} To inform scheduling, \projectname employs a predictive cost model to estimate the completion time $\hat{t}_d$ for a slice of length $L$ on device $d$:

-where $B_d$ is the link bandwidth and $A_d$ is the effective queue length (bytes in flight).
-The coefficients ($\beta_{0,d}$ and $\beta_{1,d}$) act as dynamic correction factors that absorb effects such as incast at the receiver or congestion inside switches.
+where $A_d$ is the effective queue length (bytes currently in-flight) and $B_d$ is the estimated \textit{link bandwidth}.
+In this model, $\beta_{0,d}$ and $\beta_{1,d}$ act as conservative system-level coefficients that absorb the software-stack overheads, such as memory registration checks and asynchronous submission latencies.